ngernest/mica/README.md

 - **Note**: Mica only tests for observational equivalence at *concrete types* (e.g. `int`, `string option`), and not abstract types defined in a module (e.g. `'a M.t`), since abstract types have a more abstract notion of equality different from OCaml's standard notion of polymorphic equality.

+## Limitations
+At the moment, Mica only works with module signatures that define one abstract type (e.g. `t` or `'a t`) and only contain pure functions.
+Modules with multiple abstract types and/or abstract types with multiple type parameters are not supported at the moment.

 ## Compilation notes
 There is a known issue with Ppxlib ([#338](https://github.com/ocaml-ppx/ppxlib/issues/338), [#342](https://github.com/ocaml-ppx/ppxlib/issues/342)) which causes Ppxlib to error when Dune is promoting changes (i.e. after one runs `dune build --auto-promote`, during which Dune inserts the code derived by Mica into the source file).